-To answer this question simply, it is not necessary to take Pre-Workout Supplements on an empty stomach… but there’s more to it than just that.
+To answer this question simply, it is not necessary to take Pre-Workout Supplements on an empty stomach… for in fact there’s more to it than just that.

 If you have recently eaten a meal, a pre-workout will still be effective and will assist your performance during your training.
 The main difference between taking a Pre-Workout on an empty stomach rather than after eating a meal will be the duration it takes for that product to take effect.